 Subject to satisfying relevant occupational health and safety requirements, the Employee is not required to state the exact nature of the relevant illness on either a medical certificate or statutory declaration.

-The Employee shall, wherever practicable, give the Employer notice prior to the absence of the intention to take Personal Leave, the name of the person requiring care and that person’s relationship to the Employee, the reasons for taking such leave and the estimated length of absence.
+The Employee shall, wherever practicable, give the Employer notice prior to the absence of the intention to take Personal Leave, and, in relation to carer’s leave, the person’s relationship to the Employee, the reasons for taking such leave and the estimated length of absence.
 If it is not practicable for the Employee to give notice of absence prior to work commencing for the day / shift, the Employee shall notify the Employer as soon as reasonably practicable.

 Use of other leave entitlements